Samuel Bronston: Circus World

-Circus World (1964) served as a departure from Bronston's films, as the film is not derived from a historical event.
+Circus World (1964) departed from Bronston's period films since it was not derived from a historical event.
 In 1961, Bernard Gordon thought of doing a large-scale "circus picture—not the standard story of the girl trapeze artist and the lion tamer—but one that would have a free form—the great circus moving all around the world wherever a colorful site could lend itself to a unique and daring stunt."
 The project passed from multiple directors including Nicholas Ray, Frank Capra, and then Henry Hathaway.
 The cast included John Wayne, Claudia Cardinale, Rita Hayworth, Lloyd Nolan, and Richard Conte.
-Principal photography began on September 29, 1963, and wrapped in February 1964.
-Bronston also arranged to have the film marketed and presented in Cinerama.
+Principal photography began on 29 September 1963, and wrapped in February 1964.
+Bronston also arranged to have the film marketed and screened in Cinerama.
 Circus World was shot in 35 mm Technirama, and was then blown up to 70 mm for a curved projection using anamorphic lens.

 Because The Fall of the Roman Empire and Circus World had both gone over budget (costing a total of $24 million), Pierre S. du Pont III asked Bronston to sign him as the principal trustee, granting him control over Bronston's films.
 This way, Bronston could not proceed with any contractual or financial measure without du Pont's full approval.
 By 6 March 1964, du Pont III had acquired control over Bronston Productions.
 It was also separately reported half of the 40-person staff at Bronston Productions' New York office had been laid off with no warning.
 By 25 March, feeling shut of his own studio, Bronston challenged the trusteeship by hiring Louis Nizer as his attorney.
 In response, du Pont III hired Thomas Dewey, the former Governor of New York and two-time Republican presidential nominee in the 1944 and 1948 elections, as his attorney.
 During the same week, The Fall of the Roman Empire (1964) premiered and later became a financial failure.
-Undeterred, Paramount announced it was still releasing Circus World later that year, with its investment in the film left intact.
+Undeterred, Paramount announced it would release Circus World later that year, with its investment in the film left intact.

 Released in June 1964, Circus World received a mixed reception from film critics.
 A review in Time magazine stated: "Though likable enough, this least pretentious of Bronston spectaculars cannot compare to The Greatest Show on Earth.
 It's just a minor romantic tearjerker, it's Stella Dallas with stardust."
 It was another box office failure, earning $1.6 million in distributor rentals.